ls-cwi/heinz/README.md

 You can remove the OGDF sources now, i.e., `rm -rf OGDF-snapshot`.

-Next, Heinz can be compiled:
+Next, Heinz can be compiled.
+Execute the following commands from within the heinz directory:

     mkdir build
     cd build